 Impact

-The CVE involves a use‑after‑free flaw in the Linux kernel's CAN ISO‑TP driver.
+The CVE involves a use‑after‑free flaw in the Linux kernel's CAN ISO‑TP driver (CWE‑416) coupled with a race condition (CWE‑364).
 When a close operation is interrupted by a signal while a transmission is in progress, the driver may free the transmission buffer before the sending routine has finished using it.
-This exposes corrupted memory references that could lead to a kernel crash, data corruption, or a denial‑of‑service condition for the affected system.
+This can lead to kernel memory corruption, a crash, or denial of service.

 Affected Systems